17 Overview of Julia commands

 Commands are executed by using shift-enter or a run button near the cell.

 In Jupyter multiple commands per cell are allowed.
-In Pluto, a begin or let block is used to collect multiple commmands into a single cell.
+In Pluto, a begin or let block is used to collect multiple commands into a single cell.
 Commands may be separated by new lines or semicolons.

 On a given line, anything after a # is a comment and is not processed.